Appeals and Complaints

 We will abide by all relevant state and federal privacy legislation and, except where specific consent is given for release of information to other parties, we will maintain the confidentiality and privacy of tenants in all matters relating to their tenancy.

-The only time that we shall disclose information about a tenant without their explicit consent is when we are legally obliged to do so (e.g. to Centrelink following formal request or as directed by a Court Order) or in circumstances
+The only time we shall disclose information about a tenant without their explicit consent is when we are legally obliged to do so, for example to government agencies such as State or Federal Police, the Australian Taxation Office, or Centrelink following a formal request; as directed by a Court order or subpoena; or when we have a duty of care to do so, such as reporting a Child at Risk to the Department of Communities and Justice.

-You can view the full Metro Community Housing Statement of Tenant Rights PDF here.
+You can view the full Metro Community Housing Statement of Tenant Rights PDF below: